graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 ---

 # Abstract
  A  key step to creating unstoppable dapps is  creating a system whereby Indexers and data consumers can coordinate to get subgraphs indexed.
 The current coordination mechanism, curation with bonding curves, is rife with inefficiencies.
 This document provides a detailed description and rationale for indexing fees via a new mechanism that would replace curation to enable efficient coordination among Indexers and developers.
 With indexing fees, Indexers publicly post their price *per unit of subgraph gas* and consumers (or someone acting on behalf of the consumer), choose Indexers to perform indexing at the posted price.
 Security of the payments is ensured through on-chain collateralization contracts.
-Importantly, while individual consumers can directly choose Indexers, this mechanism enables general automated Indexer selection algorithms that are essential for scalability and can be abstracted from end consumers.
+While consumers can select Indexers directly, the mechanism also supports automated Indexer selection for scalability.

 # Executive Summary

 **Problem:** The Graph’s current curation mechanism is inefficient for several reasons.

-1. Subgraphs are heterogenous in their cost to index, leading to uncertainty in Indexer profits.
+1. Subgraphs cost varying amounts to index, making it difficult for Indexers to predict GRT rewards.
 2. Indexer payments are uncertain and volatile due to staking decisions in disparate parts of the network.
 3. There is a noisy relationship between curation signal and the quality of indexing service for a subgraph.